 If your child needs extra support, they can attend homework club every week.
 This year we will be focusing heavily on reading.
 It is an important life skill and our aim is that all our children develop a love of reading; for interest, education and pleasure.
 As a reading school, we encourage children to use our library to borrow books.
 It is open every lunchtime and after school on Thursdays.
 They can also borrow a book from our class library.
 As with any school property, books need to be returned in the condition they were in when taken home.
 Damage to books must be paid for.
 Please can you encourage your child to write a comment in their reading records.
 We will be checking records regularly.

 Uniform Can we please remind parents that jewellery should not be worn in school apart from one pair of small stud earrings and a watch.
 This is for health and safety reasons.
 Any hijabs, hairbands or hair accessories need to be blue, black or white so they match school uniform.
 PE Please bring PE kits into school on a Monday and leave them in school.
 Please put your child’s name on any clothing/coats.
-Outdoor P.E is every Monday.
+Outdoor P.E is every Wednesday.
 Your child will need a warm black or blue tracksuit and trainers.
 Girls can wear blue or black leggings.
 They will also need a yellow or white t-shirt.
 NO jewellery can be worn for PE.
-They must be removed.
+Earrings must be removed.

 Behaviour We expect a high standard of behaviour at all times.
 The school expectations, consquences and rewards will be discussed with all children at the beginning of each term.
 Not following the expectations affects the education of all children in the class and will be taken seriously.